alphagov/govuk-design-system/src/community/design-system-day-2023/session-information.md

 3pm to 4:30pm

 Design systems work best when they are collaborative and flexible instead of a strict set of fixed rules.
 James shared his experience in building a community that encourages collaboration and contribution to their design system.

+## Further information
+If you would like to read the slide decks for any of the sessions delivered on day 2, please email the GOV.UK Design System team <a class="govuk-link" href="mailto:govuk-design-system-support@digital.cabinet-office.gov.uk" data-hsupport="email">govuk-design-system-support@digital.cabinet-office.gov.uk</a>.